 Special criminal provisions:

-Drug-related offences and infringements of customs and fishing regulations are prosecuted harshly.
-The carrying of even the smallest quantities of narcotics will generally lead to arrest at the border, the imposing of an entry ban or imprisonment.
+Drug offences and violations of customs and fishing regulations are strictly prosecuted.
+Carrying narcotics usually leads to arrest at the border, imposition of an entry ban or imprisonment.
+Alcohol consumption is prohibited in public places and parks.

-Keen fishers should inquire about local conditions in every instance.
-Failure to observe the relevant regulations incurs very high financial penalties which must be paid immediately.
-Fishing near to fish breeding farms is strictly prohibited.
+Anglers should make sure they are fully informed about local conditions.
+Violations result in very high fines, which must be paid on the spot.
+Fishing near fish farms is strictly prohibited.

 Medical information: